-128. Efficient and effective mineral infrastructure is vital to ensuring mineral supplies from Gloucestershire are steady and adequate.
-This may include transport facilities that move minerals in and out of the county and added value processing plant.
-129. In Gloucestershire, mineral infrastructure is often sited close to other development types due to the mutual benefits of well connected transport links and proximity to local markets.
+126. Efficient and effective mineral infrastructure is vital to ensuring mineral supplies from Gloucestershire are steady and adequate.
+This may include 'added value' processing plant and transport facilities that move minerals in and out of the county.
+127. In Gloucestershire, mineral infrastructure is often sited close to other development types due to the mutual benefits of well connected transport links and proximity to local markets.
 However, this can create strong competition for the use of land that increases the risk of incompatible developments located within close proximity of each other and / or the encroachment of one land use over another.
-130. Effective site safeguarding for the county's mineral infrastructure is therefore needed to avoid conflicting land uses from disrupting supply networks and / or generating a loss of handling capacity or future capability.
-131. National policy and practice guidance recognise the importance of safeguarding mineral infrastructure and identifies several different types of facility that may reasonably be subject to its requirements.
+128. Effective site safeguarding for the county's mineral infrastructure is therefore needed to avoid conflicting land uses from disrupting supply networks and / or generating a loss of handling capacity or future capability.
+Safeguarding in this manner also accords with the 'agent of change' planning principle that is laid down in national policy through the NPPF 2019.
+129. National policy and practice guidance recognise the importance of safeguarding mineral infrastructure and identifies several different types of facility that may reasonably be subject to its requirements.